accuratepup/Slack-Message-Remover-Bot/README.md

 - ✅ **Current channel only** - operates on the channel where command is used

 **Permissions:**
-- **Admins**: Can remove any messages and replies from the time period
+- **All Users**: Can attempt to remove any messages and replies from any user
-- **Regular Users**: Can only remove their own messages and replies from the time period
+- **Note**: Actual deletion capability depends on Slack API permissions and token configuration

 **Getting Help:**
 Simply run `/remove-orphaned-messages` without any parameters to see the built-in help with examples and format options.